Garden Word of the Day

-Buttoning is one way cole crops respond to stress.
+Buttoning is one of the ways cole crops respond to stress.

-These stress factors trigger plants to start reproductive efforts before they is actually ready, causing small leaf size, stunted overall growth, and misshapen flowers.
+These stress factors trigger plants to start reproductive efforts before they are ready, causing smaller leaves, stunted overall growth, and distorted flowers.
 These conditions also increase the likelihood of pests and diseases over the winter months.

 Buttoning in cole crops

-Broccoli and cauliflower exhibit buttoning by producing smaller than normal heads.
-Buttoning of cole crops is more common among transplants, so direct seeding may be preferable if stresses are expected.
-Mature plants can tolerate the cold, but young plants and seedlings exposed to a few days of 35 to 50°F temperatures can alter the vegetative growth, leading to buttoning.
+Buttoning in broccoli and cauliflower means smaller heads.
+Since buttoning of cole crops is more common among transplants, direct seeding may be a better choice.
+Mature plants can tolerate the cold, but young plants and seedlings exposed to a few days of 35°F to 50°F temperatures can alter the vegetative growth, leading to buttoning.
 Cabbage is not prone to buttoning.

 How to prevent buttoning

-Selecting the right varieties for your microclimate and planting at the proper time are the two best ways to avoid buttoning.
-Maintaining a regular watering and feeding schedule, and mulching around plants, can keep them strong enough to handle short term stress.
+Select varieties suitable to your microclimate and plant at the proper time to avoid buttoning.
+Maintain a regular watering and feeding schedule and mulch around plants to keep them strong enough to handle short-term stress.

 Broccoli is the flowerhead of a member of the cabbage family.